colin-la/hogwarts-colin-timothee-int1/README.md

     If functions needed input from the user, we entered anything (numbers when we needed letters and vice-versa).
     No major bugs were seen.

+## Problems remaining

+- Cannot launchs display_main_menu at the end of the game (idk why), which means that, when you loose or end the game, it exit the python script

+- Chapter 4 not finished

+- We have to decide if we do an optionnal chapter